AdamSobieski/Argumentation/README.md

 [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) can be utilized as a format to serialize arguments to, to deserialize arguments from, to store arguments as files, and to transmit arguments between end-users and agents.

-Using the `cid:` URL scheme from [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), contents within parts of multipart MIME messages can, wherever a URL can be used, refer to other parts in multipart MIME messages.

 > [!TIP]
 > The [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format) can be used in MIME messages.
 >